 - When any keyring plugin other than keyring_file was used on the backed-up server, mysqlbackup restores the encrypted keyring data file to its proper location on the server.
 The restored server has to be started with keyring_encrypted_file plugin and with the options keyring_encrypted_file_data and --keyring_encrypted_file_password (which should supply the server with the same password used with the --encrypt-password option during the restore).
-After the server is up and running, if another keyring plugin or component is needed (for example, the backed-up user was using keyring_aws and the restored server is supposed to use it too), a keyring migration can be performed. - When the keyring_file keyring plugin was used on the backed-up server, mysqlbackup uses the password supplied with the --encrypt-password option to decrypt the keyring data file and then restores it to the proper location on the server for the keyring_file plugin to use.
+After the server is up and running, if another keyring plugin or component is needed (for example, the backed-up user was using keyring_aws and the restored server is supposed to use it too), a keyring migration can be performed. - When the keyring_file keyring plugin was used on the backed-up server, mysqlbackup uses the password supplied with the --encrypt-password option to decrypt the keyring data file and then restores it under the data directory with the file name keyring_kuf for the keyring_file plugin to use.